Volkswagen — Structural Authority Diagnostic

 Methodology

-This brief is based exclusively on behavioral evidence drawn from two locked Fame Index cycles (FY24 and FY25) and a defined set of comparative cultural objects.
+This brief is based exclusively on behavioral evidence drawn from two locked Fame Index cycles (FY24 and FY25) and a defined set of comparative cultural systems.
 All analysis is anchored to kernel-validated signals; no interpretation contradicts locked kernel evidence, and no speculative forecasting beyond observed trajectories has been introduced.

 A HASHLOCK mechanism is applied at each scoring stage to ensure that all outputs remain tamper-proof, reproducible, and insulated from reinterpretation once kernels are locked, preserving year-to-year comparability and analytical integrity.